Richard Engel: Iraq War

 While many media outlets pulled their journalists out of Iraq shortly after shelling began in March 2003, Engel stayed, and was subsequently one of the only Western journalists in the country.
 He was the only American television correspondent to remain in Baghdad for the entire war.
 Engel covered all major milestones of the war, including the first free Iraqi election and the capture, trial, and execution of Saddam Hussein.
 Engel reported on events from different perspectives by gaining and maintaining frequent access to U.S. military commanders, Sunni insurgents, Shiite militias, and Iraqi families.
 He frequently traveled outside Iraq's Green Zone, the fortified international zone in central Baghdad, to report on the genuine state of Iraqi life.

-At times, Engel said found himself "dressed as a blue target" as a foreign journalist in Iraq.
+At times, Engel said he found himself "dressed as a blue target" as a foreign journalist in Iraq.
 He survived kidnapping attempts, bombings, IED attacks, and ambushes.
 He spent years covering what he often describes as one of the most important stories of his generation, the Iraq War.
 He explains the conflict as occurring in six stages, or as six separate wars: